mmistakes/minimal-mistakes/_posts/2023-10-25-sum-of-parts.md

 </ul>

 <figcaption style="margin-top: 0; margin-bottom: 25pt;">The overlaying on top of images show the feature attribution scores each attribution method.
-Red overlay indicates higher importance from the method, and blue overlay indicates lower importance.</figcaption>
+Green overlay indicates high positive importance from the method for predicting the class, and red overlay indicates negative importance.</figcaption>

 The maps overlaying on top of images above show the attribution scores from different methods.